ChesterHsieh/ChesterHsieh.github.io/_posts/2020-05-30-Portfolio.md

 Let's talk if we agree the assumptions.
 We should know the currency need to find the exit, the real estate/money/stock is the primary ways for inflation.

 - No doubt, the gold is shiny and attractive, however, it doesn't have huge amout of  requirements for the varieties of industry.
 Who or when the gold was becoming "moeny"?
 - There's somewhere else for the money goes.
+I must investigate real estate price during past recessions.
+If the price going up, the real estate ETF can be another part of portfolio.

 # Terminology Section